conedevelopment/root-docs/actions.md

 ### Routes

-Actions can also register routes for themselves and their fields.
-The routes are automatically registered.
-If you wish to register a custom route for an action you can easily do that:
+Actions can also register routes.
+If you wish to register a custom route you can easily do that:

 ```php
 /**